Nikhil22/angular-truffle-starter-dapp/README.md

 ## Contribute

-Contributions are always welcome & encouraged! :simple_smile: If you'd like to contribute, please see [Contributing Guidelines](/.github/CONTRIBUTE.md).
+Contributions are always welcome & encouraged! :smile: If you'd like to contribute, please see [Contributing Guidelines](CONTRIBUTE.md).

 ## Further help